 Yes, the continuation bet can be made outside of the flop.
 In fact, it tends to be more successful on the turn.
-The reason is that most players are likely to call a bet without a strong holding hand on the flop, given the popularity of the c-bet.
+This is because most players are likely to call a bet without a strong holding hand on the flop, given the popularity of the c-bet.
 If your opponent unnecessarily checks you in position on the flop, you can check to see their action on the turn.
 If they repeat the same move, you can make your c-bet.
-With only the river betting round left, it will become difficult for them to bluff, call, or check-raise.
+With only the river betting round left, it will become difficult for them to bluff, call or check-raise.
 This is your opportunity to collect the pot!

 In the same way, you can use c-bets against your opponents, they can also be used against you.
 A simple way to avoid this is to call more often in position when you have a medium or strong hand.
 As you spend more time playing poker and learn to analyze your opponents, you’ll be able to spot continuation bets from genuine value bets.
 A c-bet that’s always easy to spot is a pre-flop raiser who bets more than half the pot on the flop and then checks on the turn after you or another player calls.
 When this happens, there’s a high chance it’s a c-bet, and you should place a strong bet to take the pot away from them.

 Improve your strategy with our beginner-friendly online poker guide

 Continuation bets have become popular in Texas Hold’em poker, and it makes sense for players to familiarize themselves with the strategy and use them when they play poker games online.